 In Watkins v.
 United States, 354 U.S. 178 (1957), a 6-1 decision with two justices not participating, the Supreme Court ruled that the conviction of John Watkins for contempt of Congress was invalid under the due process clause of the Fifth Amendment.
 The case also implicated First Amendment rights of privacy and association.

-Union organizer convicted of contempt for refusing to answer questions of congressional committee
+Union organizer convicted for refusing to answer questions of congressional committee

 On April 29, 1954, John Watkins, a labor organizer for the United Automobile Workers, appeared before the House Un-American Activities Committee (HUAC).
 The government admitted in its brief that “[a] more complete and candid statement of [Watkins’] past political associations and activities can hardly be imagined,” but Watkins had refused to answer questions about the past activities of those who were no longer members of the Communist Party.